KatherineMichel/church-website-and-marketing-on-a-budget/user_testing.md

 ![](user-testing/do-not-disturb-sign.jpg)

-The user interviews would be done using the [Prototype](prototype.md) that was the end result of my Design Sprint.
+The user testing interviews would be done using the [Prototype](prototype.md) that was the end result of my Design Sprint.

 ### Interview Guide